umatthe/suska-firmware/firmware-readme.txt

 -------
 - Folder suska-bc-legacy : Source for the Suska-III-C Power- and PS2-Ctl and Suska-III-B Legacy Code
 - Folder suska           : Source for the Suska-III-B, Suska-III-BF and Suska-III-C-SDC
 - Folder bin		     : Binaries for all Boards
+- Folder tools           : Source for crcgenfill, needed to build SDC-Images

 General Info:
 ------------